sowmyahj/airbus_aerothon4_backend/public/react_fe/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser. \
 Login page is diplayed.
 Enter default values username: "admin" and password: "admin" for successful authentication.
+On loggin in, all the notes(if any) are fetched.
+New notes can be created, edited and deleted.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.